 Accompanying Doug for that January 2012 travel was Greg Martin, owner/operator of Bel Re-Tech, an electronic recycling business near Willmar, Minnesota.
 Greg explored the existing state of recycling in Ghana with visits to large waste handling companies as well as the less obvious, more hidden methods used by individuals who “live on the dump” scavenging what they know they can use or sell.
 E-quip Africa’s eventual goal is to foster growth in the fledgling recycling industry in Ghana.

-Because of the intent to concentrate services in Ghana for the foreseeable future, E-quip Africa has become a Ghanaian corporation with full Non-Governmental Organization (NGO) status which will give us easier passage through customs and governmental inspection at the harbor.
+Because of the intent to concentrate services in Ghana for the near future, E-quip Africa has become a Ghanaian corporation with full Non-Governmental Organization (NGO) status which will give us easier passage through customs and governmental inspection at the harbor.